taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [wana_kana_rust](https://github.com/PSeitz/wana_kana_rust) - Utility library for checking and converting between Japanese characters - Hiragana, Katakana - and Romaji
  * [unicode-jp-rs](https://github.com/gemmarx/unicode-jp-rs) - A Rust library to convert Japanese Half-width-kana[半角ｶﾅ] and Wide-alphanumeric[全角英数] into normal ones
  * [kana](https://github.com/gbrlsnchs/kana) - [Mirror] CLI program for transliterating romaji text to either hiragana or katakana
+ * [kanaria](https://github.com/samunohito/kanaria) - This library provides functions such as mutual conversion and discrimination of hiragana, katakana, half-width, and full-width characters.
+ * [japanese-address-parser](https://github.com/yuukitoriyama/japanese-address-parser) - This is a library that splits Japanese addresses into prefecture/city or town/village/neighborhood/other.

 |Name|downloads/week|total downloads|stars|